Patrick-Cole/pygmi/README.rst

 Typically, packages can be installed using pip.
 The process is as follows:

    sudo apt-get install pip

    sudo apt-get install gdal-bin

    sudo apt-get install libgdal-dev

    pip install cython

-   pip install pyqt5

    pip install numpy

-   pip install scipy

-   pip install matplotlib

-   pip install psutil

-   pip install numexpr

-   pip install pandas

-   pip install rasterio==1.3b3

-   pip install geopandas

-   pip install numba

-   pip install scikit-learn

-   pip install scikit-image

-   pip install pyopengl

-   pip install natsort

-   pip install simpeg

-   pip install pyshp

-   pip install mtpy
+   pip install pygmi

 Anaconda
 --------
 Anaconda users are advised not to use pip since it can break PyQt5.
 However, one package is installed only by pip, so a Conda environment should be created.

 The process to install is as follows: